 The new person and the outside world is only seeing the admiration face from the narcissist, and they believe they’ve met their soul mate and will be showing the narcissist with attention, just like we once did, they don’t see that they are being abused.
 So they will appear happy.

-To the outside world the narcissist, with the new person while their needs are being met they might seem happy, as soon as they are no longer getting their needs met and their egos get crushed, the mask slips, they need constant attention, when this stops, when they feel criticised, the angry, resentful, insecure narcissist strikes.
+To the outside world the narcissist, with the new person while their needs are being met, they might seem happy, as soon as they are no longer getting their needs met.
+Their egos get crushed, the mask slips, they need constant attention, when this stops, when they feel criticised, the angry, resentful, insecure narcissist strikes.

-The narcissist doesn’t have empathy, and they don’t understand compassion for others, they don’t know how to be a decent person.
+The narcissist lacks in the empathy, and they don’t understand compassion for others, they don’t know how to be a decent person.

 When a narcissist is alone, they can not cope as they feel like they are dying, they are miserable, horrible people, if they get compliments from others, it makes them feel better.